hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 We have many places to walk.

 We have Ordnance Survey (OS) maps.
 There is a map of the local walks around the village with approximate timings.
 The coastal paths are very popular also.

+#### 11. What should we bring?

+Beach towels, Picnic rug, Walking boots / Wellington boots, Water bottle, Sun hat, Sun glasses, Sun cream, Reading book, Rain coat, Camera, Food and drink, Special coffee / foods etc you require for you or your party.